MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-holograms.md

 ## Understand applied styles

 Authors add styles to provide visual cues for your holograms.
 For example, a red flashing object means to avoid that area or object.
-An outline means to pick something up.
+An outline means to pick up something.
 A dotted line means where to place something.
 For more information, see [Use a style for emphasis](hololens-app-styles.md).

 ## Turn holograms off and on